2000–2001 California electricity crisis: Supply and demand

 California's population increased by 13% during the 1990s.
-The State did not build any new major power plants during that time, and California's generation capability decreased 2 percent from 1990 through 1999, while retail sales increased by 11 percent.
+The state did not build any new major power plants during that time, and California's generation capacity decreased by 2 percent from 1990 through 1999, while retail sales increased by 11 percent.

-California's utilities came to depend in part on the importation of excess hydroelectricity from the Pacific Northwest states of Oregon and Washington.
-During that time, California relied upon out-of-state generators to supply 7 to 11 gigawatts of power.
+California's utilities came to depend in part on imports of excess hydroelectric power from the Pacific Northwest states of Oregon and Washington.
+During that time, California relied on out-of-state generators to supply 7 to 11 gigawatts of power.

-In the summer of 2001 a drought in the northwest states reduced the amount of hydroelectric power available to California.
-Moreover, wholesale prices of natural gas spiked nationwide, rising from around $2 per 1 e6BTU at the beginning of 1999 to over $10 per million BTU in the winter of 2000-2001.
+In the summer of 2001, a drought in the Northwest states reduced the amount of hydroelectric power available to California.
+Moreover, wholesale natural gas prices spiked nationwide, rising from around $2 per 1 e6BTU at the beginning of 1999 to more than $10 per million BTU in the winter of 2000-2001.

-The main line which allowed electricity to travel from the north to the south, Path 15, had not been improved for many years and became a major bottleneck point which limited the amount of power that could be sent south to 3,900 MW.
+The main line that allowed electricity to travel from the north to the south, Path 15, had not been improved for many years and became a major bottleneck that limited the amount of power that could be sent south to 3,900 MW.

-The International Energy Agency estimates that a 5% lowering of demand would have resulted in a 50% price reduction during the peak hours of the crisis in 2000/2001.
-With better demand response the market also becomes more resilient to intentional withdrawal of offers from the supply side.
+The International Energy Agency estimates that a 5% reduction in demand would have resulted in a 50% price reduction during the peak hours of the 2000-2001 crisis.
+With better demand response, the market also becomes more resilient to the intentional withdrawal of offers from the supply side.

-Some key events
+Key events

-Rolling blackouts affecting 97,000 customers hit the San Francisco Bay area on June 14, 2000, and San Diego Gas & Electric Company filed a complaint alleging market manipulation by some energy producers in August 2000.
-On December 7, 2000, suffering from low supply and idled power plants, the California Independent System Operator (ISO), which manages the California power grid, declared the first statewide Stage 3 power alert, meaning power reserves were below 3 percent.
+Rolling blackouts affecting 97,000 customers hit the San Francisco Bay Area on June 14, 2000, and San Diego Gas & Electric Company filed a complaint in August 2000 alleging market manipulation by some energy producers.
+On December 7, 2000, because of low supply and idled power plants, the California Independent System Operator (ISO), which manages the California power grid, declared the first statewide Stage 3 power alert, meaning power reserves were below 3 percent.
 Rolling blackouts were avoided when the state halted two large state and federal water pumps to conserve electricity.

-Most notably, the city of Los Angeles was unaffected by the crisis because government-owned public utilities in California (including the Los Angeles Department of Water & Power) were exempt from the deregulation legislation and sold their excess power to private utilities in the state (mostly to Southern California Edison) during the crises.
-That enabled much of the greater Los Angeles area to suffer only rolling brown-outs rather than long term black outs suffered in other parts of the state.
+Most notably, the city of Los Angeles was unaffected by the crisis because government-owned public utilities in California (including the Los Angeles Department of Water & Power) were exempt from the deregulation legislation and sold their excess power to private utilities in the state, mostly to Southern California Edison, during the crisis.
+That enabled much of the greater Los Angeles area to suffer only rolling brownouts rather than long-term blackouts experienced in other parts of the state.